khurshidanand/docs/README.md

-All the documentation are for sample purpose only.
+All the documents are for sample purpose only.